Varshney0007/vendor_portal/README.md

+First create the database using xampp and connect it to the code then run it.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.